 Traveling with Your Dog

-- Pack his papers: Ask your vet for a health certificate that provides proof of updated shots.
+Pack his papers: Ask your vet for a health certificate that provides proof of updated shots and medical care.
 Some lodging destinations and all boarding locations require it.
-Vets can also prescribe mild sedatives if your dog gets car sick, or feels nervous on an airplane or boat.
+Vets can also prescribe mild sedatives if your dog gets motion sickness or anxious when traveling.

-Finally, before planning your trip, check out www.bringfido.com for a comprehensive listing of hotels and campgrounds, restaurants, and theme parks across the country that will treat your dog like a top dog.
+Finally, before planning your trip, check out www.bringfido.com for a comprehensive list of hotels, campgrounds, restaurants, and theme parks across the country that will treat your dog like a top dog.